telerik/blazor-docs/components/dropdownlist/overview.md

 * To display `DefaultText` - `Value` should be `0` or `null` depending on the data type you are using in the `ValueField` and the `DefaultText` should be defined.

-* To display a selected item when the component renders - provide the `Value` of the desired element in `OnInitialized()`.
+* To display a selected item when the component renders - provide the `Value` of the desired element.
+Note that it must match an item of the component's data source.

 ## Examples